-OpenTelemetry Collector
+Getting Started with the OpenTelemetry Collector

 OpenTelemetry Collector is a high-performance, scalable, and reliable data collection pipeline for observability data.
 It receives telemetry data from various sources, performs processing and translation to a common format, and then exports the data to various backends for storage and analysis.

-Otel Collector supports multiple data formats, protocols, and platforms, making it a flexible and scalable solution for observability needs.
+The OpenTelemetry Collector supports multiple data formats, protocols, and platforms, making it a flexible and scalable solution for observability needs.

-How OpenTelemetry Collector works?
+How Does OpenTelemetry Collector Work?

-When to use OpenTelemetry Collector?
+When to Use OpenTelemetry Collector

 otelcol vs otelcol-contrib

-OpenTelemetry Collector has 2 repositories on GitHub:
+OpenTelemetry Collector has two repositories on GitHub:

-, because it is as stable as the core and supports more features.
+Recommendation: Always install and use otelcol-contrib, as it is as stable as the core and supports more features.

 Installation